Graduate Student Loan Programs

 FEDERAL GRADUATE PLUS LOAN

-Origination Fees
+- Origination Fees on Federal Loans

 ADDITIONAL PAYMENT OPTIONS

 Scholarships: You are encouraged to continue applying for outside scholarships throughout your education career.
 Mines will accept scholarships as long as you are enrolled.
+Check the Mines Scholarship Portal in Trailhead > Scholarship card for open scholarship applications.

 Payment Plan or 529 College Savings Plan: Our Bursar’s Office offers a payment plan where monthly payments can be made for your bill.
 View the Bursar’s Payment Option site for more information.